stakater/stakater-docs/docs/content/sre/tenant-operator/usecases/namespace.md

 Using GitOps as your preferred development workflow, you can add existing namespaces for your tenants by including the tenant label.

-To add an existing namespace to your tenant via gitops;
+To add an existing namespace to your tenant via GitOps;

 - First, migrate your namespace resource to your “watched” git repository
 - Edit your namespace `yaml` to include the tenant label.